bigeasy/strata/diary.md

 someone actually visits the leaf page.
 We can put this information in the Magazine perhaps in a separate Magazine for partially read pages?

+## Breaking the Rule of Append

+I'm struggling to fight file girth, but it occours to me that the reason I'm struggling so much is that I've make sure that the only writes are appends.
+I like the property because it favors durability.
+I know that I'm only ever growing the file this way.

+However, I could, as easily add a record to the end of the file.
+That record could be a footer.
+It could contain all our housekeeping data.
+I could overwrite that footer at each new write.

+Which is why I believe I need to add a footer record, even though, for now, I'm going to keep the only-append.
+With it, overwrite becomes an option.
+If anyone notices or cares about the girth, their is an answer, a place to go.
+Until then, every leaf page file is going to be a log.

+In fact, if I am going this route, why don't I simply write out the key over and over again?

 ## Changes for Next Release

  * Upgrade Proof to 0.0.31. #113.